-Mark Wahlberg, who holds co-ownership of the new location (on 21200 Penn Street near Eureka Road), is expected to visit Michigan for an extended period of time.
-After all, Mark is a busy man these days, from his new movie “Transformers: The Last Knight” to a blooming partnership with Meijer involving his dietary supplement line, Performance Inspired Nutrition.
+Mark is a busy man these days, from his new movies to a partnership with Meijer involving his dietary supplement line, Performance Inspired Nutrition.

 The history behind Wahlburgers involves several parts eatery and a few parts reality TV.
 The restaurant originated in Hingham, a town just outside Boston.
 It is owned by Paul Wahlberg in partnership with two of his more famous brothers, actors Mark and Donnie.
 It has expanded from there.

 The first Michigan location for Wahlburgers was in Detroit’s Greektown, where its reasonably price food, atmosphere and service have earned rave reviews.
 And, for a “burger joint,” it offers a ton of Gluten-free options.

 Wahlburgers turned into an American reality series in January 2014, premiering on A&E. The behind-the-scenes look at this chain of restaurants had a fun appearance, with Mark, Donnie and Paul surrounded on a regular basis by a cast that included Alma McPeck Wahlberg Conroy, their mother; Bob, another brother; Brandon, a nephew; managers Kari Burke and John Young; wives Jenny McCarthy (Donnie) and Rhea Durham (Mark), both of whom are actresses; and Walhberg childhood friends like “Taco” Laun, “Drama” Alves and Billy Leonard.